radswiat/rockpaperscissors/README.md

 # Rock Paper Scissors Game

+`This is modified version of the game with a prototype of multipler game`

 ## Features
+* Multiplayer game using sockets.io
 * Unlimited number of players
 * Eliminations mode for more then 2 players game
 * Three difficulty levels for computer players